tjguk/winshell/docs/shortcuts.rst

 The Windows Shell offers a facility -- properly called a Shell Link but most commonly referred to as a shortcut -- to link to a shell item, most commonly a file.
-This is not the same as a hardlink or a symlink, bot of which are implemented in an underlying file system.
+This is not the same as a hardlink or a symlink, both of which are implemented in an underlying file system.
 Shortcuts are Shell objects which only behave differently when accessed via a Shell interface (most commonly Windows Explorer) and can refer